andrewskyboss/milestone-project-03/TESTING.md

   - Clicked on Stats navigation element, it goes to the relevant page.
   - Clicked on Partners navigation element, it goes to the relevant page.
   - Clicked on Log In navigation element, it goes to the relevant page.
-  - Clicked on Log In navigation element, it goes to the relevant page.
+  - Clicked on Register navigation element, it goes to the relevant page.
-  - Clicked on View More Button in Each Grid element, all of them goes to the relevant page.
+  - Clicked on Read More Button in Each Grid element, all of them goes to the relevant page.
-  - Added email to Newsletter sign up field and Clicked on Sign Up Button, the page is connected to dummy Code Institute mail service.
-  - Clicked on Social links icons in the footer, each icon goes to the relevant page.   - Clicked on Social links icons in the footer, each icon goes to the relevant page.
+  - Clicked on Social links icons in the footer, each icon goes to the relevant page.

 **Recipes Page**
   - Clicked on header Logo icon, it goes to Home page.
   - Clicked on every header navigation elements, all of them goes to the relevant page.
+  - Added text to search box, it works properly
+  - Added not searchable text, Result not found sign is displayed
+  - Clicked on Full Recipe Button in Each Grid element, all of them goes to the relevant page.

 **Stats Page**
   - Clicked on header Logo icon, it goes to Home page.
   - Clicked on every header navigation elements, all of them goes to the relevant page.
+  - Clicked on Read more Button it goes to the relevant page.

 **Partners Page**
   - Clicked on header Logo icon, it goes to Home page.
   - Clicked on every header navigation elements, all of them goes to the relevant page.
+  - Clicked on Visit Shop Button in Each Grid element, all of them goes to the relevant page.

+**Register Page**
+  - Clicked on header Logo icon, it goes to Home page.
+  - Clicked on every header navigation elements, all of them goes to the relevant page.
+  - Filled up form and submitted, it goes to user profile page.

 **Log In Page**
   - Clicked on header Logo icon, it goes to Home page.
   - Clicked on every header navigation elements, all of them goes to the relevant page.
+  - Filled up form and submitted, it goes to user profile page.

+**After login:**
-**Register Page**
+**Profile Page**
   - Clicked on header Logo icon, it goes to Home page.
   - Clicked on every header navigation elements, all of them goes to the relevant page.
+  - Clicked on Full Recipe Button in Each Grid element, all of them goes to the relevant page.
+  - Clicked on Manage Category Button it goes to the relevant page.
+  - Clicked on Manage Cuisine Button it goes to the relevant page.

+**Single Recipe Page**
+  - Clicked on header Logo icon, it goes to Home page.
+  - Clicked on every header navigation elements, all of them goes to the relevant page.
+  - Clicked on Edit Button it goes to the relevant page.
+  - Clicked on Remove Recipe Button it goes to the relevant page.

+**Add Recipe Page**
+  - Clicked on header Logo icon, it goes to Home page.
+  - Clicked on every header navigation elements, all of them goes to the relevant page.
+  - After adding content to all fields and Clicked on Add Recipe Button it goes to the relevant page.
+  - Clicked on Clear Button it clears all fields.

+**Manage Category Page**
+  - Clicked on header Logo icon, it goes to Home page.
+  - Clicked on every header navigation elements, all of them goes to the relevant page.
+  - Clicked on Add Category Button it goes to the relevant page.
+  - Clicked on Edit Button on every category card it goes to the relevant page.
+  - Clicked on Delete Button on every category card it goes to the relevant page and delete category.

+**Add Category Page**
+  - Clicked on header Logo icon, it goes to Home page.
+  - Clicked on every header navigation elements, all of them goes to the relevant page.
+  - After adding content to the field and Clicked on Add Category Button it goes to the relevant page.
+  - Clicked on Clear Button it clears the field.

+**Manage Cuisine Page**
+  - Clicked on header Logo icon, it goes to Home page.
+  - Clicked on every header navigation elements, all of them goes to the relevant page.
+  - Clicked on Add Cuisine Button it goes to the relevant page.
+  - Clicked on Edit Button on every cuisine card it goes to the relevant page.
+  - Clicked on Delete Button on every cuisine card it goes to the relevant page and delete cuisine.

+**Add Cuisine Page**
+  - Clicked on header Logo icon, it goes to Home page.
+  - Clicked on every header navigation elements, all of them goes to the relevant page.
+  - After adding content to the field and Clicked on Add Cuisine Button it goes to the relevant page.
+  - Clicked on Clear Button it clears the field.

 ### Cross Browser and Cross Device Testing